danywalls/danywalls/README.md

 ### Hello! 👋

 - 🔭 I’m currently working on Comandi :)
-- 🌱 I’m currently learning Angular, D3, Typescript and CSS
+- 🌱 I’m learning Angular, D3, Typescript, Rxjs and CSS
-- 📫 How to reach me: @twitter
+- 📫 How to reach me: @twitter and personal blog http://danywalls.com

-- ⚡ Fun fact: I love NBA :D
+- ⚡ Love NBA, working on mental health and productivity.